DerekKaknes/YES_coding/3_December_10_2016/README.md

     self.height = height
     self.weight = weight
 ```
-These lines defines what `attributes` each instance of the class has and gives
+These lines defines what `attributes` each object of the class has and gives
 each a value.
 So for our
 `FootballPlayer` class, we want to create and assign values for `name`,
 `height`, and `weight`.